BethW83/health-insurance-project-1/README.md

 -   How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Conclusion

+-   To take this further in the future it would be beneficial to use more personal attributes such as lifestyle (active or sedentary) and drug use.

 ## Reflection